CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 **MSS**

-1. Actor enters store command followed by a file path
+1. Actor enters store command followed by a path to file
-2. System updates data storage location to the specified file path
+2. System updates data storage location to the specified path to file
-3. System shows a feedback message ("New save location: `file-path`")
+3. System shows a feedback message ("New save location: `path-to-file`")
 4. Use case ends.

 **Extensions**

 1a.
-File path is input as 'default'
+Path to file is input as 'default'

 > 1a1.
 System updates data storage location to default <br>
 > 1a2.
-System shows a feedback message ("Save location set to default: `file-path`") <br>
+System shows a feedback message ("Save location set to default: `path-to-file`") <br>
 > Use case ends

 1b.
-File path is invalid
+File exists
 > 1b1.
-System shows an error message ("The specified file path is invalid.") <br>
+System shows an error message ("The specified file exists; would you like to use LOAD instead?") <br>
 > Use case ends

+1c.
+Path to file is invalid

+> 1c1.
+System shows an error message ("The specified path to file is invalid.") <br>
+> Use case ends

 ### Use case 09 - Load from data file

 **MSS**

-1. Actor enters load command followed by a file path
+1. Actor enters load command followed by a path to file
 2. System saves current task list into existing data storage location
-3. System loads task list from specified file path
+3. System loads task list from specified path to file
-2. System updates data storage location to the specified file path
+2. System updates data storage location to the specified path to file
-3. System shows a feedback message ("Data successfully loaded from: `file-path`")
+3. System shows a feedback message ("Data successfully loaded from: `path-to-file`")
 4. Use case ends.

 **Extensions**

 1a.
-File path is invalid
+Path to file is invalid

 > 1a1.
-System shows an error message ("The specified file path is invalid.") <br>
+System shows an error message ("The specified path to file is invalid.") <br>
 > Use case ends

 3a.
 File is in the wrong format